DFE-Digital/access-your-teaching-qualifications/app/views/qualifications/static/cookies.md

 Cookies are small files saved on your phone, tablet or computer when you visit a website.

-We use cookies to make the <%= t('service.name') %> service work and collect information about how you use our service.
+We use cookies to store information about how you use <%= t('service.name') %>, such as the pages you visit.

 ## Essential cookies

-Essential cookies keep your information secure while you use the <%= t('service.name') %> service.
+Essential cookies keep your information secure while you use the service.
 We do not need to ask permission to use them.

 <table class="govuk-table">
   <caption class="govuk-visually-hidden">Essential cookies</caption>